Admissions & Financial Aid After Wabash

 At the heart of leadership lies the ability to motivate action in others with a shared vision.
 In academics, athletics, and extracurricular activities, Wabash students have the opportunity to lead and to collaborate with others in their own visions.
 The closeness and flexibility of the Wabash community ensures that new clubs and organizations come into existence with ease; established organizations depend on newer students to rise to leadership.
 Students leave Wabash with the ability to make an impact in their organizations, their communities, and their fields of interest.

-Wabash alumni are passionate about their alma mater.
-They ask how they can help, and not just why they should help.
+Wabash has the nation's top-ranked Alumni Network.
+Our alumni are passionate about their alma mater.
 They regularly invite students into their organizations all around the country and even into their homes.
 And they help and challenge each other through lifelong friendships.
 Students can count on the counsel and camaraderie of their peers long after Wabash.

 Wabash Career Services